-- B. The total of the following amounts allowed by the Department of Commerce for job creation or retention: - The dollar amount, up to \$6,500, multiplied by the number of full-time jobs created in a development zone and filled by a member of a targeted group. - The dollar amount, up to \$4,000, multiplied by the number of full-time jobs created in a development zone and not filled by a member of a targeted group. - The dollar amount, up to \$6,500, multiplied by the number of full-time jobs retained in a development zone, excluding jobs for which the former Wisconsin jobs credit has been claimed, and filled by a member of a targeted group. - 4.
-The dollar amount, up to \$4,000, multiplied by the number of full-time jobs retained in a development zone, excluding jobs for which the former Wisconsin jobs credit has been claimed, and not filled by a member of a targeted group
+- B. The total of the following amounts allowed by the Department of Commerce for job creation or retention: - 1 The dollar amount, up to \$8,000, multiplied by the number of full-time jobs created in a development zone and filled by a member of a targeted group. - 2.
+The dollar amount, up to \$6,000, multiplied by the number of full-time jobs created in a development zone and not filled by a member of a targeted group. - The dollar amount, up to \$8,000, multiplied by the number of full-time jobs retained in an enterprise development zone under s.
+560.797, Wis.
+Stats., excluding jobs for which the former Wisconsin jobs credit has been claimed, and for which a significant capital investment was made. - 4.
+The dollar amount, up to \$6,000, multiplied by the number of full-time jobs retained in a development zone, excluding jobs for which the former Wisconsin jobs credit has been claimed, and not filled by a member of a targeted group.